R&A World Golf Museum

+History

 The museum was established in 1989 in an existing, single-storey building behind the Clubhouse.
 Later, the building was renovated and expanded, for a total area of 580 m2, including a rooftop cafe.
 Construction started in summer 2014 and was completed in June 2015.

 The museum reopened on 21 Jun 2021 as The R&A World Golf Museum, previously known as the British Golf Museum.

 Women Golfers' Museum

-The museum displays part of the collection of the Women Golfers' Museum (WGM), while its books, photographs etc are housed in the special collections of University of St Andrews Library.
+The museum displays part of the collection of the Women Golfers' Museum (WGM), while its books, photographs etc. are housed in the special collections of University of St Andrews Library.
 The WGM was opened in April 1939 at the Lady Golfers' Club in London, with Issette Pearson as president and Mabel Stringer as chairman.
 In 1961 the Lady Golfers Club merged with the Golfers Club but by 1968 the museum had to find a new home and was displayed in various London clubs and from 1977 to 1980 at Colgate-Palmolive's offices.
 It was shown in the National Museum of Antiquities in Edinburgh from 1982 to 1984, before moving to its current home.
 The collection "present[s] a comprehensive history of the ladies' game" and includes material such as Rhona Adair's golf-balls and Poppy Wingate's shoes.